lucasgrinspan/rts-api/README.md

 #### `getStops(agencyID: string)`

-Returns an array of bus stop objects (promise) for the specified agency.
+Returns an array of bus stop objects for the specified agency.

 | Field Name        | Type       | Description                                                  |
 | ----------------- | ---------- | ------------------------------------------------------------ |